O'Nan moonshine and arithmetic: Introduction and Statement of Results

 Rudvalis group analogues of the moonshine module were constructed in \cite{Duncan1,Duncan2}, but the physical significance of these structures is yet to be illuminated.
 In this work we present a new form of moonshine which reveals a role for the O'Nan group in arithmetic: as an organizing object for congruences between class numbers, $p$-parts of Selmer groups and Tate--Shafarevich groups of elliptic curves.
+(See e.g. \cite{Silverman1} or \cite{Tate} for background on elliptic curve arithmetic.)
 This is the first occurrence of moonshine of this type.
-Since $J_1$ is a subgroup of $\ON$, it shows that at least two pariah groups play an active part in some of the deepest open questions in arithmetic.
+Since $J_1$ is a subgroup of $\ON$ it suggests that at least two pariah groups play an active part in some of the deepest open questions in arithmetic.